-The reaction to a fault in a system can depend on the criticality of the part in which the fault originates.
-When a program consists of several tasks, each task may be critical, or not.
-If a task is critical, it may or may not be restartable by the rest of the program.
-Ideally, a task that detects a fault within itself should be able to halt leaving its resources available for use by the rest of the program, halt clearing away its resources, or halt the entire program.
-The latency of task termination and whether tasks can ignore termination signals should be clearly specified.
-Having inconsistent reactions to a fault can potentially be a vulnerability.

-When a fault is detected, there are many ways in which a system can react.
-The quickest and most noticeable way is to fail hard, also known as fail fast or fail stop.
-The reaction to a detected fault is to immediately halt the system.
+- 8 The reaction to a fault in a system can depend on the criticality of the part in which the fault originates.
+When a - 9 program consists of several tasks, each task may be critical, or not.
+If a task is critical, it may or may not be - restartable by the rest of the program.
+Ideally, a task that detects a fault within itself should be able to halt - leaving its resources available for use by the rest of the program, halt clearing away its resources, or halt the - 12 entire program.
+The latency of task termination and whether tasks can ignore termination signals should be - 13 clearly specified.
+Having inconsistent reactions to a fault can potentially be a vulnerability. - 14 When a fault is detected, there are many ways in which a system can react.
+The quickest and most noticeable - way is to fail hard, also known as fail fast or fail stop.
+The reaction to a detected fault is to immediately halt the - system.
 Alternatively, the reaction to a detected fault could be to fail soft.
-The system would keep working with the faults present, but the performance of the system would be degraded.
-Systems used in a high availability environment such as telephone switching centers, e-commerce, or other "always available" applications would likely use a fail soft approach.
-What is actually done in a fail soft approach can vary depending on whether the system is used for safety critical or security critical purposes.
-For fail-safe systems, such as flight controllers, traffic signals, or medical monitoring systems, there would be no effort to meet normal operational requirements, but rather to limit the damage or danger caused by the fault.
-A system that fails securely, such as cryptologic systems, would maintain maximum security when a fault is detected, possibly through a denial of service.
+The system would keep working with - 17 the faults present, but the performance of the system would be degraded.
+Systems used in a high availability - environment such as telephone switching centers, e-commerce, or other "always available" applications would - 19 likely use a fail soft approach.
+What is actually done in a fail soft approach can vary depending on whether the - 20 system is used for safety critical or security critical purposes.
+For fail-safe systems, such as flight controllers, - traffic signals, or medical monitoring systems, there would be no effort to meet normal operational requirements, - but rather to limit the damage or danger caused by the fault.
+A system that fails securely, such as cryptologic - 23 systems, would maintain maximum security when a fault is detected, possibly through a denial of service. - 24 For termination issues associated with multiple threads, multiple processors or interrupts also see 8.4 - 25 Concurrency Directed Termination [CGT] and 8.6 Concurrency Premature Termination [CGT].
+Situations that - 26 cause an application to terminate unexpectedly or that cause an application to not terminate because of other - vulnerabilities are covered in those vulnerabilities.

-This vulnerability description is intended to be applicable to all languages.
+29 This vulnerability description is intended to be applicable to all languages.

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-- A strategy for fault handling should be decided.
+- 31 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: - A strategy for fault handling should be decided.
 Consistency in fault handling should be the same with respect to critically similar parts. - A multi-tiered approach of fault prevention, fault detection and fault reaction should be used. - System-defined components that assist in uniformity of fault handling should be used when available.
-For one example, designing a "runtime constraint handler" (as described in ISO/IEC TR 24731-1 [13]) permits the application to intercept various erroneous situations and perform one consistent response, such as flushing a previous transaction and re-starting at the next one. - When there are multiple tasks, a fault-handling policy should be specified whereby a task may - Halt, and keep its resources available for other tasks (perhaps permitting restarting of the faulting task). - Halt, and remove its resources (perhaps to allow other tasks to use the resources so freed, or to allow a recreation of the task). - Halt, and signal the rest of the program to likewise halt.
+For one example, designing a "runtime constraint handler" (as described in ISO/IEC TR 24731-1 [13]) permits the application to intercept various erroneous situations and perform one consistent response, such as flushing a previous transaction and re-starting at the next one.

+- When there are multiple tasks, a fault-handling policy should be specified whereby a task may - Halt, and keep its resources available for other tasks (perhaps permitting restarting of the faulting task). - Halt, and remove its resources (perhaps to allow other tasks to use the resources so freed, or to allow a recreation of the task). - Halt, and signal the rest of the program to likewise halt.
-In future standardization activities, the following items should be considered:

-• Languages should consider providing a means to perform fault handling.
+- In future standardization activities, the following items should be considered: - Languages should consider providing a means to perform fault handling.
 Terminology and the means should be coordinated with other languages.